Cyber-Mat/100-days-of-code/log.md

 Finally got a design, I've written some of the markup and some styling to see how the final app would look like.

 Most of the HTML code would later be dynamically generated via JavaScript.

+### Day 6: January 6, 2021

+Wrote only a few lines of HTML and some styling.
+Although I didn't meet my goal for today, it was still quite productive.

+Fixed yet another bug in my webpack config file, my first blog post will probably be about webpack

+### Day 7: January 7, 2021

+Todo list app:
+I did some more basic styling and changed a few colors.
+UI doesn't look like much now, but I'm making good progress 🙃

+I plan to complete the styling and continue coding the main logic by

 <!--
 **Thoughts:**